Homeowner Maintenance FAQs

 Q: What about emergency maintenance requests?
 What happens?

-A: If we receive an emergency maintenance request (water damage, lost heat, etc.), we will immediately call you for approval.
-If you already have opted into NTEs, we will dispatch a vendor and have the work completed.
+A: If we receive an emergency maintenance request (water damage, lost heat, etc.), we will immediately call and email you for approval.
+If you already have elected NTEs, we will dispatch a vendor and have the work completed.

 If we do not receive approval from you in a timely manner, and it is an emergency, we will make our best judgment call and dispatch a vendor if necessary.